psycopg/psycopg/docs/advanced/pipeline.rst

 Flushing query results to the client can happen either when a synchronization point is established by Psycopg:

-- using the `Pipeline.sync()` method,
+- using the `Pipeline.sync()` method;
-- on `~Connection.rollback()`,
+- on `Connection.rollback()`;
 - at the end of a `!Pipeline` block;

-or using a fetch method such as `Cursor.fetchone()`.
+- using a fetch method such as `Cursor.fetchone()` (which only flushes the query but doesn't issue a Sync and doesn't reset a pipeline state error).

 The server might perform a flush on its own initiative, for instance when the output buffer is full.

-In contrast with a synchronization point, a flush request (i.e. calling a fetch method) will not reset the pipeline error state.

-Note that, even in :ref:`autocommit <autocommit>`, the server wraps the statements sent in pipeline mode in an implicit transaction, which will be only committed when the sync is received.
+Note that, even in :ref:`autocommit <autocommit>`, the server wraps the statements sent in pipeline mode in an implicit transaction, which will be only committed when the Sync is received.
 As such, a failure in a group of statements will probably invalidate the effect of statements executed after the previous Sync, and will propagate to the following Sync.